chandlercrane/fleet-project-ios-app/README.md

 This class currently saves location, sign name, and school zone data.

 #### Speed Data
-This class currently saves speed limit data.
+This class currently saves speed and speed limit data in m/s and mph as well as location data.